Functional model

 Parallel displacement

-If both radar sensors move in parallel in the same direction (here upwards), the tolerance range follows along.
-Both sensors always remain in the safe range.
+If both radar sensors move in parallel in the same direction (here upwards), the tolerance range moves along.
+Both sensors remain always within the safe zone.

-If the radar sensors move offset from each other, they deliver different measured values and the boundary lines change from green through orange to red.
+If the radar sensors move offset from each other, they produce different measurements and the boundary lines change from green through orange to red.

-If the difference between the sensors exceeds the tolerance range, the measurement breaks through the boundary line.
-An alarm is immediately triggered and the LED tubes flash red.
+If the difference between the sensors exceeds the tolerance range, the measurement breaches the limit line.
+An alert is triggered immediately and the LED tubes flash red.

-To liven up the atmosphere at the trade fair booth, two interactive games and an Easter egg were programmed into the functional model:
+To lighten the atmosphere at the trade show booth, two interactive games and an Easter egg were programmed into the functional model:

-In the first game, inspired by “Beer Pong,” the aim is to throw a virtual ball into a “cup” of markings with a sensor movement - fingertip control is required!
+In the first game, inspired by “Beer Pong,” the aim is to throw a virtual ball into a “cup” of markings with a sensor movement-touch sensitivity is required!

-In the second game, “Space Egg,” the player controls a hen (sensor marker) and must position it above an egg (color strip) to hatch it.
-Whoever manages to hatch their chick first (color change of the strip from red to green) wins.
+In the second game, “Space Egg,” the player controls a hen (sensor marker) and must position it over an egg (color stripe) to hatch it.
+The player who hatches their chick first (stripe color change from red to green) wins.

 The Easter Egg reveals a beautiful rainbow running light that flows like falling drops of color from top to bottom.
 It is activated when the sensors are moved against each other for several seconds.